awsdocs/aws-freertos-docs/doc_source/getting_started_xilinx.md

 Before you begin, see [Prerequisites](freertos-prereqs.md)\.

-If you do not have the Xilinx Avnet MicroZed Industrial IoT Kit, you can purchase one from [Avnet](http://www.zedboard.org/product/microzed-iiot-bundle-afreertos)\.
+If you do not have the Xilinx Avnet MicroZed Industrial IoT Kit, visit the AWS Partner Device Catalog to purchase one from our [partner](https://devices.amazonaws.com/detail/a3G0L00000AANtqUAH/MicroZed-IIoT-Bundle-with-Amazon-FreeRTOS)\.

 ## Setting Up the MicroZed Hardware<a name="xilinx-setup-hardware"></a>